inivekin/abosa/abosa.typ

 an in vibrations sense a route, tae actions that revive the night before these stars will peter out.
-The sorry sight o unslain drone which you have heard an wi self crowned, we'll slip as storied skipping stone tae ripple doon tae rocks since drowned.
+Should sorry sight o drone unslain, which you have heard an wi self crowned, be signal you've flown wi disdain,
+I'll ripple doon tae rocks since drowned.
-An should this be withholding sun, at coda o coronal lyre, the quiet dark tae carry on will leave room fae anither fire.
+But should this be withholding sun, at coda o coronal lyre, the quiet dark tae carry on will leave room fae anither fire.